 Let us take a look at the Natural Resources Short Essay.

 Natural resources are those that we receive naturally from the Earth.
 Natural resources include the flora and fauna in our local area, as well as air, water, and sunshine.
 Natural resources are classified into two groups.
 They are renewable natural resources, such as solar energy, as well as non-renewable natural resources, such as fossil fuels.

 Renewable natural resources do not deplete and are replenished over time, while non-renewable resources deplete as their use increases.
 Natural resources are a gift to humanity that must be used responsibly and protected for future generations.

 Even though the majority of these natural resources are sustainable and plentiful, human activities do misuse some of them.
 It takes millions of years for all of those non-renewable resources to form.
 Unauthorized and irresponsible use of these natural resources would lead to a scarcity of these resources in the future.

 The key cause of this threat of natural resource extraction can be identified as population growth.
-When the world's population increases, so do the need for more natural resources.
-This involves the over-consumption of lands by sacrificing their true natural value to create massive structures, industrialise, and so on.
+When the world's population increases, so does the need for more natural resources.
+This involves the over-consumption of lands by sacrificing their true natural value to create massive structures, industrialisation, and so on.

 The increased use of new technology and requirements has contaminated our natural resources, such as air, water, and soil, by exposing them to more chemically hazardous wastes.
 Owing to overuse, raw materials derived from fossil fuels, such as petroleum products, are in danger of becoming extinct.